Benefits of ERP: Why Enterprise Resource Planning matters

 • Fewer manual errors

-• Greater productivity across all levels
+• Greater productivity at every level

 3. Real-time reporting and analytics